TritonDataCenter/rfd/rfd/0034/README.md

   Not much can be done here - this will require operator intervention.
   If one or both of these CNs come back, then we move to above two items.

+# Aborting a migration

+There are many factors to consider when aborting a migration, most of which will depend on the migration phase.
+There will even be times when it is not possible to abort at all (in the latter phases of the migration, when the instance migration is done and the process is now cleaning up).

+It will be crucial that the source instance be returned to it's former state, including the re-instantiation of NICs (in the case they were deleted from the source instance - see the [network provisioning](#network-nics) notes) and returning to the source instance to it's previous running/stopped state.

+An abort will cause CNAPI to issue stop/abort calls to any ongoing migration workflow jobs and cn-agent migration tasks, then CNAPI will rollback/cleanup the migration state and revert the source instance to it's former state (if it was changed).

+Note that it will not be possible to resume an aborted migration, but one could start a new migration instead.

+# Progress

+For each migration, we need the ability to show the current state and progress to the end user.

+CNAPI will provide a migration progress endpoint that can be used to monitor the progress of the migration.

+CNAPI will connect with the cn-agent task on the source instance (using a TCP/IP socket) to retrieve status, filesystem transfer rates and overall progress (e.g. from zfs send/receive).

+## Progress events

+The CNAPI progress endpoint will respond with a stream of events that describe all the completed migration phases and also the current state of the migration.
+Whilst connected to the endpoint, a current state event will be sent back every N seconds (e.g. every 2 seconds).

+    event {

+      phase: "string"
+        // The phase for this event, one of "begin", "sync" or "switch"

+      state: "string"
+        // The status for the event, e.g. "success", "failed", "running"

+      start_timestamp: "string"
+        // The ISO timestamp when the phase was started.

+      end_timestamp: "string" (optional)
+        // The ISO timestamp when the phase finished.
+When omitted, it indicates
+        // that this phase is still running.

+      message: "string" (optional)
+        // Additional description message for this phase/state.

+      current_progress: "number" (optional)
+        // Value for how much of the phase has been completed.
+For the "sync"
+        // phase this will be the number of bytes that have been sent to the
+        // target.

+      total_progress: "number" (optional)
+        // Total value for large this phase is.
+For the "sync" phase this will
+        // be the total number of bytes that will need to be sent to the target.
+    }

+Status event (successful):

+    {
+      phase: "begin",
+      state: "success",
+      start_timestamp: "2018-08-18T10:55:39.785Z",
+      end_timestamp: "2018-08-18T10:58:01.402Z"
+    }

+Status event (sync just started running):

+    {
+      type: "status"
+      phase: "sync",
+      state: "running",
+      start_timestamp: "2018-08-18T10:59:09.338Z",
+      current_progress: 0,
+      total_progress: 983374382
+    }

+Status event (sync running):

+    {
+      type: "status"
+      phase: "sync",
+      state: "running",
+      start_timestamp: "2018-08-18T10:59:10.198Z",
+      current_progress: 12039472
+      total_progress: 983374382
+    }

+Status event (sync successful):

+    {
+      phase: "begin",
+      state: "success",
+      start_timestamp: "2018-08-18T10:59:10.198Z",
+      end_timestamp: "2018-08-18T11:15:44.384Z"
+      current_progress: 983374382
+      total_progress: 983374382
+    }

+Status event (switch failure):

+    {
+      phase: "switch",
+      state: "failed",
+      message: "Failed to switched NICs to migrated target - aborted"
+      start_timestamp: "2018-08-18T11:16:12.600Z"
+      end_timestamp: "2018-08-18T11:16:33.974Z"
+    }

 # Scheduling

 A migration can be scheduled to begin running at a configured time/date.
 In this